Roasted Sweet Dumpling Squash. Simple. Easy. Sweet squash. It looks a bit like an acorn squash, but it’s multicolored. And it tastes SO much better.

 What You Need

 For this recipe, you need a good knife, cutting board, measuring spoons, and a baking sheet.
 I always use a jelly roll pan instead of a sideless baking sheet.
 Save yourself some time and get Parchment Paper to cover the Jelly Roll Pan.
-You’ll have a much easier time cleaning up!
+You’ll have a much easier time cleaning up.
+Or try one of the nifty silicone baking mats.

 Roasted Sweet Dumpling Squash Recipe